Wayne Rooney: 2013–2015: Post-Fergie years

 On 5 July 2013, new United manager David Moyes announced that Rooney was not for sale, after speculation that Chelsea, Arsenal, Real Madrid and Paris Saint-Germain were among the clubs looking to sign him.
 On 17 July 2013, Chelsea confirmed that they had made a bid for Rooney the previous day, thought to be in the region of £20 million, however it had been rejected by Manchester United.
 He suffered a head gash in training on 31 August after a collision with Phil Jones which kept him out of the match against Liverpool.
 He scored his first goal of the season with a free-kick in a 2–0 win against Crystal Palace.
 On 17 September, Rooney scored twice in a 4–2 win against Bayer Leverkusen in the Champions League, marking his 200th goal for United in the process.
 On 22 September, Rooney scored a late consolation goal from a free-kick in the 4–1 loss in the Manchester derby against Manchester City.
 He scored a brace against Tottenham at White Hart Lane in a 2–2 draw on 1 December.
 He scored his 150th league goal for the club with a volley against Hull City on 26 December as United came back from 2–0 deficit to win the match 3–2; he also provided assists for the other two goals.
-On 21 February 2014, Rooney signed a contract extension with Manchester United, which will keep him at Old Trafford until 2019.
+On 21 February 2014, Rooney signed a contract extension with Manchester United, which would have kept him at Old Trafford until 2019.
 Rooney provided one assist to Robin van Persie as Manchester United defeated Olympiacos in the second leg of Champions League round of 16 tie.
 On 22 March 2014, Rooney scored two goals for United at West Ham, moving him to third place on the club's all-time scoring list with 212 career goals.
 Rooney ended the season as both the top scorer and assist for Manchester United in the league with 17 goals and 10 assists.
 He also had the most assists in the 2013–14 Champions League with eight, beating second-placed Ángel Di María who had six.